mfcal223/Cplusplus/CPP_Exercises_with_explanation/CPP_5/Exercise_02.md

-ex02 – “Abstract Forms & Execution Authority”
+# Module 05 - Exercise 02 – “Abstract Forms & Execution Authority”

 ## TASK

 In this exercise, the concept of a Form is extended.
 Instead of a simple signable document, a form can now also be executed, but only when:

-it is already signed, and
+- it is already signed, and

-the Bureaucrat attempting the execution has a high enough grade (i.e., grade <= required execution grade).
+- the Bureaucrat attempting the execution has a high enough grade (i.e., grade <= required execution grade).

-To support multiple kinds of executable forms, the base Form class becomes an abstract class, containing:
+To support multiple kinds of executable forms, the base Form class becomes an `abstract class`, containing:

-its usual attributes (name, signed flag, grade to sign, grade to execute),
+- its usual attributes (name, signed flag, grade to sign, grade to execute),

-an abstract method that derived forms must implement,
+- an abstract method that derived forms must implement,

-and logic to verify whether execution is allowed.
+- and logic to verify whether execution is allowed.

 Each concrete form created in later exercises will implement its own action when executed.